ysig/GraKeL/doc/documentation/installation.rst

 .. note::

-   If you have trouble building `GraKeL`, please raise an issue_ such that we address the problem and we may also enrich our installation instructions.
+   If you have trouble building `GraKeL`, please raise an issue_ so that we can enrich our installation instructions, as well as addressing the problem.

 Why so Many Packages?
 ---------------------